Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 Here are some questions that will help you open up communication with your client about their expectations:

-42. How much input do you want to have into campaigns?
+5. How much input do you want to have in campaigns?

 A large part of managing client satisfaction comes from managing client expectations.
-Finding out what your clients expect from you helps you ensure that you’re delivering what your clients actually want.
+Understanding what your clients expect helps ensure you deliver what they actually want.

 If your client has expectations that are beyond what you’d consider reasonable, knowing that from the beginning enables you to discuss them and agree on the service you provide.